Kirthik1/Events/README.md

 <b> Application Link & Future Scope : </b>

-The app is currently in the Alpha testing phase with SKCT institute with a limited no. of users, You can access the app : [YOUR APP LINK HERE](either Github link or Google Play store link of published app or .apk file).
+The app is currently in the Alpha testing phase with SKCT institute with a limited no. of users, You can access the app :
 Once the app is fully tested and functional in SKCT institute, we plan to make a common app where different colleges will be able to access their respective college's events.